-Green Traveller's Guide to taking the direct train from London St Pancras International Railway Station to the south of France and then ferry across to the island of Corsica.
+Green Traveller's Guide to taking the train from London St Pancras International Railway Station to the south of France and then ferry across to the island of Corsica.

 Routes: Train from London to either Marseille, Toulon or Nice, then ferry across to Corsica